 Sampling and recruitment: A self‑administered, structured electronic questionnaire was distributed via secure institutional communication channels (e.g., email and WhatsApp groups) with two reminders one week apart.
 Participants provided electronic informed consent before proceeding.
 Participation was voluntary and anonymous; no financial incentives were provided.

 Instrument development: The questionnaire items were adapted from guideline‑concordant clinical knowledge and best practice domains relevant to chronic migraine (diagnosis, red flags, acute treatment, preventive therapy, follow‑up, non‑pharmacological strategies, and safety in special populations).
 The exact items used in this study are those embedded in the attached Excel file of responses (sheet “Form Responses 1”), covering twenty knowledge items and two attitude items.
 Content validity was established by review and approval of two PSMMC family medicine consultants.
 Prior to launch, the instrument was piloted on a convenience sample of 5–10 physicians to ensure clarity and timing; feedback informed minor wording refinements.
-Internal consistency of the knowledge scale will be assessed post‑hoc using Kuder–Richardson Formula 20 (KR‑20) given dichotomous scoring (correct/incorrect).
+Internal consistency of the knowledge scale was assessed post‑hoc using Kuder–Richardson Formula 20 (KR‑20), given dichotomous scoring (correct/incorrect).

 Variables and operational definitions: Knowledge items (Q1–Q20) were scored as 1 for a correct response and 0 for an incorrect or missing response, yielding a total knowledge score from 0 to 20.
 In line with modified Bloom’s cut‑offs commonly used in KAP studies, overall knowledge was categorized as: high (≥80% of the maximum score; 16–20 points), moderate (60–79%; 12–15 points), and low (<60%; 0–11 points).
 Attitudes were captured by two Likert‑type items addressing confidence in diagnosing and managing chronic migraine (Very confident / Somewhat confident / Not confident); they are summarized descriptively and, where helpful, dichotomized into positive (Very confident) versus non‑positive attitudes for secondary analyses.